 Also, according to another study called Squatting for the Prevention of Haemorrhoids?:

 According to this explanation, straining during defaecation, brought on by constipation or holding one's breath, is a primary factor in causing haemorrhoids.

 What is essential when you learn how to poop when constipated on the toilet?

-Also, to gently strain the rectum and push when the stool is ready to evacuate. [back to top]
+Also, gently squeeze the rectum and push when the stool is ready to evacuate.